hansemannn/titanium-widget-kit/README.md

-# Titanium iOS 14+ WidgetKit
+# Titanium iOS / Android Widgets

-Use the WidgetKit API's in Titanium.
-Note: You can create widgets without this module.
+Use the iOS 14+ WidgetKit and Android Widget API's in Titanium. iOS Note: You can create widgets without this module.
 This one is only necessary for advanced widget communication, e.g. triggering a widget refresh from the companion app.

+## Requirements

+- [x] iOS 14+
+- [x] Android 5+

 ## Example